 Astronomical Interest Rates

-According to the Center for Responsible Lending, borrowers using payday lenders average nine loans per year.
-This means the typical borrower will pay more than $800 to repay a $325 loan.
+According to the Pew Center on the States, borrowers using payday lenders average eight loans per year.
+This means the typical borrower will pay more than $520 to repay a $375 loan.
 The annual percentage rate on even one payday loan is astronomical, ranging from 200% to 500% or more.

 Special Payday Loan Rules for Military Servicemembers